USACalClub/gear/dmms/README.md

 Notes:
 - It appears the Keithley 195A is a 195 with the addition of temperature measurement.
 - The Keithley 199 is a scanner.
+- The Fluke 45 can only do 99,999 counts (5 digits), so it isn't a "true" 5.5-digit meter.

 ### Range info: